Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined for 52.5 points -- this matchup's point total -- just two times this season.
+- Oklahoma and its opponents have scored at least 52.5 points -- this matchup's over/under -- just two times this year.

-- Kansas State's games have gone over 52.5 points in two opportunities this season.
+- Kansas State and its opponents have combined to score more than 52.5 points in two games this season.

-- The combined points per game average of the two teams, 67.1, is 14.6 points greater than Saturday's over/under.
+- Saturday's over/under is 14.6 points lower than the two team's combined 67.1 points per game average.

 - The 35.5 combined points per game that these two squads have allowed this season are 17.0 fewer than the 52.5 over/under in this contest.